Udaipur Travel FAQ: 15 Questions Answered by Someone Who's Been Four Times

 Q: Is Udaipur safe?

 A: Very safe.
 Level 1 safety rating.
-For a personal narrative, read our Udaipur lightning story.
-Low crime.
-Tourist-friendly.
-I've walked the old city lanes alone at 10PM without concerns.
-The biggest "danger" is commission touts who are annoying but harmless.
+For a story that captures its atmosphere, read the Udaipur lightning story.
+Crime is low, the city is tourist-friendly, and you can wander the old city lanes alone at 10PM without a second thought.
+The biggest "danger" is commission touts — annoying, but harmless.

-A: No. Drink bottled or filtered water only.
-This applies everywhere in India.
-Bottles cost 20 INR at any shop.
-Hotels provide filtered water.
-Avoid ice at street stalls (restaurant ice is usually from filtered water).
+A: No. Stick to bottled or filtered water only, as you would anywhere in India.
+Bottles cost 20 INR at any shop, and hotels provide filtered water.
+Skip ice at street stalls (restaurant ice is usually from filtered water).